How to Set Up a Home Photography Studio on a Budget – 2024 Guide

 • If you want to induce some blur in the background and/or foreground, using a higher aperture (lower f-number) is desirable.

-A lot of people wonder – What’s the need for post-processing if a shot is perfectly captured?
+Many people wonder – What’s the need for post-processing if a shot is perfectly captured?

 Additionally, it helps to balance the colors, adjust lighting & shadows, and add effects.